Maritime Militia: History

-Operational History (2000s-present)
+Operational history since the 2000s

-In the 2000s, the involvement of the maritime militia in more aggressive operations, namely, the physical interference with the navigation of Navy ships by the US, increased.
+In the 2000s, the involvement of the maritime militia in more aggressive operations, namely, the physical interference with the navigation of US Navy ships, increased.

 China's fishing fleet was being downsized until 2008, when maritime militia funding lead instead to an expansion.
 This expansion has led to an increase in illegal, unreported and unregulated fishing.

 In 2019, the United States issued a warning to China over aggressive and unsafe action by their Coast Guard and maritime militia.

 The maritime militia is believed to be behind a number of incidents in the South China Sea where high powered lasers were pointed at the cockpits of aircraft.
 This includes an attack against a Royal Australian Navy helicopter.

 In 2022, satellite images showed that more than a hundred militia vessels operated in the South China Sea on a daily basis.
 The number of vessels peaked in July 2022, when around 400 militia vessels were deployed in the South China Sea.
 The movement and the observed behavior of the militia vessels remained consistent over the years.

+In 2023, militia activity around key features in the South China Sea averaged 195 vessels per day, representing a 35 percent increase from the previous year.

-In June, 2025, a Chinese maritime militia vessel with hull number 16838 ran aground near Pag-asa Island in the West Philippine Sea and, for the first time on record, deployed a parachute anchor that dragged across a coral reef.
+In June 2025, a Chinese maritime militia vessel with hull number 16838 ran aground near Pag-asa Island in the West Philippine Sea and, for the first time on record, deployed a parachute anchor that dragged across a coral reef.
 The anchor caused significant damage to 307 square meters of coral, marking the first documented case of a Chinese militia vessel inflicting reef destruction through this method within Philippine waters.
 The incident highlighted growing concerns over the environmental impact of maritime militia operations in ecologically protected zones.

 Structure and characteristics

 China's fishing militia consists of a mixture of purpose-built maritime militia fishing vessels (MMFV) as well as normal fishing boats, called Spratly Backbone Fishing Vessels (SBFVs), which get recruited by the central government via various subsidy programs.
 Most of the boats are between 45 and 65 meters long.
 A vast majority of the fleet is owned by natural persons, and not the government itself.
 This means, a large part of the armed mass organization is made up of civilians, who still maintain regular jobs in the marine economy, while being part of the militia.
 Although the militia is independent from the PLAN and the CCG, it is trained by both.
 The maritime militia operates from mainly ten ports within the Guangdong and Hainan Provinces of China.
+In 2026, The Economist reported that the authorities can pay a militia boat owner over US$3,500 per day to loiter, which covers costs while no fishing is being undertaken.